solliancenet/MCW-Managed-open-source-databases-on-Azure/README.md

-# Managed open source databases on Azure
+# Visualizing real-time data with Azure Database for PostgreSQL Hyperscale

 Wide World Importers (WWI) is a traditional brick and mortar business with a long track record of success, generating profits through strong retail store sales of their unique offering of affordable products from around the world.
 They have a great training program for new employees, that focuses on connecting with their customers and providing great face-to-face customer service.
 This strong focus on customer relationships has helped set WWI apart from their competitors.